 You cannot declare a major until you have completed or are close to completing Econ 111.
-Discuss your decision or choice to major in economics with your current economics professor or any other available economics professor.
+Discuss your decision or choice to major in economics or quantitative economics with your current economics professor or any other available economics professor.
 There are advantages to declaring an Economics Major prior to completion of Econ 111 as it will enhance your ability to take other required courses for the Economics major.
-Once you have made your decision fill out a major declaration form and bring it to Tammy Evelhoch, Department Coordinator.
+Once you have made your decision, fill out a major declaration form from the Registrar's Office list of forms, and bring it to Tammy Evelhoch, Department Coordinator.
 She will schedule an appointment to see one of our faculty as your academic adviser.
 If you have a preference for a particular faculty adviser let Tammy Evelhoch know and she will try to accommodate your request depending upon the existing number of advisees for that faculty member.

 Introductory courses appropriate for prospective majors and the suggested four year program can be found on the Advising Guide https://www.dickinson.edu/homepage/322/economics_advising